 Importance of Mentoring

-Many young clients from low-income and/or vulnerable backgrounds may not have stable and caring adult relationships.
+Many children from low-income and/or vulnerable backgrounds may not have the privilege of stable and caring adult relationships.

 Often, this is not by choice but a result of certain circumstances such as parental incarceration; parental absence due to working multiple jobs; parenting skills; and/or volatile family situations (e.g. domestic violence).